 The track is very much like a street circuit, with ever-present walls which can easily catch a driver out.
 The Ile Notre-Dame circuit is home to the infamous Wall of Champions.
 It was given the name after the 1999 season which saw World Champions Damon Hill, Michael Schumacher and Jacques Villeneuve collide with the wall, situated at the tricky final chicane on the circuit.
 Jenson Button and Sebastian Vettel are among the names to have fallen victim to the wall in recent years.

-The circuit’s often cramped pit area is due to undergo major renovations in the coming years, with the building getting a sleek new look.
+The circuit’s often cramped pit area has undergone major renovations over the past year, with the pit buildings getting a sleek new look.
 The circuit signed a contract in 2017 to host the Canadian Grand Prix until 2029.

 🇨🇦 DID YOU KNOW?